-In connection with a variety of operations of Acadian, the Corporation may be required to make regulatory filings.
-Any of the government agencies could delay review of or reject any of Acadian's filings which could result in a delay or restriction in harvesting, replanting, thinning, insect control or fire control.
+In connection with a variety of Acadian's operations, the Company may be required to make regulatory filings.
+Any of the government agencies could delay the review of or reject any of Acadian's filings which could result in a delay or restriction in harvesting, replanting, thinning, insect control or fire control.